 Payments made by an entity designated as a public international organization under the International Organizations Immunities Act are from foreign sources.
 Activities to be performed outside the United States.
 Scholarships, fellowship grants, targeted grants, and achievement awards received by nonresident aliens for activities performed, or to be performed, outside the United States are not U.S. source income.

-These rules do not apply to amounts paid as salary or other compensation TOT SERVICES.
+These rules do not apply to amounts paid as salary or other compensation for services.
+See Personal Services, earlier, for the source rules that apply.